-© Pint of Science, 2018.
+© Pint of Science, 2020.
 All rights reserved.

 I want to get Pint of Science to every city in the world and communicate science as it is- fun, fascinating and inspiring.

-Head of Communications & Marketing
+Communications & Marketing Advisor

 Database & Website Manager